 UTIs are often given different names, depending on which part of the urinary system they affect, including:

 Pyelonephritis, referring to a kidney infection

-UTIs are more common in women than men because women have a shorter urethra.
-This means bacteria can easily travel from the gastrointestinal tract, increasing the likelihood of contracting a UTI.
+UTIs are more common in women than men because women have a shorter urethra which is close to the anus.
+This means bacteria can easily travel from the gastrointestinal tract to the bladder, increasing the likelihood of contracting a UTI.

 How do you get a UTI?

 A urinary tract infection (UTI) occurs when bacteria overcome the body’s defences in the urinary tract.

 As a result, it can affect the kidneys, bladder and the tubes that run between them.